flight505/bp_streamlit/README.md

 HypertensionDF Class Overview:
 ==============================

 The `HypertensionDF` class is designed to determine hypertension stages and percentiles based on input blood pressure data.
 It can process individual data points as well as entire dataframes.
-The class is based on established guidelines and uses a predefined blood pressure table (BPTABLES.csv).
+The class is based on established guidelines and uses a predefined blood pressure table (bptable.csv).

 Use Cases:
 ----------